The-Wishlist-Co/docs/productsvcAPI.md

 - 404 Not Found
 - 405 Invalid input
 ```

-## Find Product variants by productId
+### Get all product variants by productId
-Returns a list of Product variants from a specific Store while passing the productId as a Path variable in the endpoint.
-The Tenant authentication maps to a Store.
+Returns a list of Product variants using the productId as a path variable.
 If the Product variants does not exist, this method returns a empty list.

 Endpoint: ```/api/v2/products/{productId}/variants```